sumowll/BD4H-Bootcamp/web/hadoop-hbase.md

 0 row(s) in 0.0110 seconds
 ```

-8. Dropping a Table
+## Drop table

-Using the drop command, you can delete a table.
+Using the `drop` command, you can delete a table.
 Before dropping a table, you have to disable it.

 ```
 hbase(main):018:0> disable 'hospital'